 Flight Centre vs Expedia

 Flight Centre and Expedia both offer price-match guarantees with incentives of $1 off (Flight Centre) or a $50 voucher to use on future bookings (Expedia).
-Whichever website you book with, you stand to get the best price.
+You could play these against each other to get the very best price.

 Both online travel agencies work with a wide range of airlines in Australia and around the world.